Joseph Dainow: World War II

 Dainow served from 1942 to 1946 in the Judge Advocate General's Corps, United States Army.
-He was the Chief of the Research Branch in Washington, in charge of research facilities and publications including Military Laws of the United States and the monthly bulletin.
+He was the chief of the Research Branch in Washington, in charge of research facilities and publications including Military Laws of the United States and the monthly bulletin.

 In 1945, Robert H. Jackson was absent from the Supreme Court to be U.S. Chief of Counsel for the prosecution of Nazi war criminals at the Nuremberg Trials.
 Dainow went to Nuremberg as a member of the legal staff of the American prosecution team.
 He prepared evidentiary materials that were used in the trial before the International Military Commission.
 His trial brief "1933-1936 Preparation for Aggression" assembled evidence showing that Nazi conspirators decided "the Treaty of Versailles must definitely be abrogated and specific plans were made by them and put into operation by 7th March, 1936."

 On Nov 27, 1945, the sixth day, Dainow appeared in court as the assistant to Associate Trial Counsel Sidney S. Alderman.
 On December 10, 1945, Alderman concluded his presentation on "Aggressive War" by saying, "I hope the Tribunal will allow me to express my deep sense of obligation to Commander Sidney J. Kaplan, section chief, and to the members of his staff, who did the yeoman work necessary to assemble and prepare these materials that I have presented.
 These members of that stay, in the order in which the materials were presented, are: Major Joseph Dainow, ..."

 Before Major Dainow left Nuremberg, he received a personalized letter from Robert H. Jackson thanking him for his "important contribution to the case".

 Scholarly accomplishments

-In 1938 Dainow was asked to become the founding Faculty Editor of the Louisiana Law Review that published four issues per year.
+In 1938 Dainow was asked to become the founding faculty editor of the Louisiana Law Review that published four issues per year.

-From 1940-1942, he was the chief reporter for the Compiled Edition of the Civil Codes of Louisiana.
+From 1940 to 1942, he was the chief reporter for the Compiled Edition of the Civil Codes of Louisiana.

-This two volume compilation contained the texts of the Louisiana Codes with indication of their source in the French Civil Code.
+This two-volume compilation contained the texts of the Louisiana Codes with indication of their source in the French Civil Code.
 According to Paul M. Hebert, the dean of the LSU Law School, "This important work was the starting point for any major research into a problem of the Louisiana Civil Law".

 Out of the Compiled Edition of the Civil Codes of Louisiana emerged the one volume edition in 1947, edited by Professor Dainow.

 This code was widely used by law students and was kept current by publishing small updates reflecting legislative changes.

 Dainow was also the editor for a subsequent important edition of the Civil Codes of Louisiana published in 1972.

 He was a contributor of many articles and book reviews to law journals in the United States, Canada and France.
 He published over 300 works, including 16 books, that are in 1,000 libraries.